vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [WHO world health director says vaccines should not be used to *kill children*](https://twitter.com/poore56/status/1473426380670980097)
-" **It is wrong to use these vaccines to kill children** "
+" **It is wrong to use these vaccines to kill children** " *COMMENT*:  "If it is wrong to kill children with the vaccine, is it okay to kill adults with the vaccine?"

 ## The Plan
 [World Depopulation ]( https://thinkaboutit.news/georgia-guidestones-commissioned-by-mystery-man/ )Leaders in almost every country are responding to a World wide plan.